Below you will find resources to guide you through the transition to high school.

 Para preguntas en español, se puede comunicar con la Sra.
 Silvia Gomez al 608-204-1624 o firstname.lastname@example.org, o la consejera escolar bilingüe, Robin Murphy-Sinha, al 608-561-7370 (llamadas o textos) o email@example.com.

 East High School is structured with “Small Learning Community Neighborhoods.”
 These Neighborhoods (Olbrich, Tenney, Warner, and Yahara) do not correlate with where families physically reside, but are assigned randomly.
 Within each neighborhood, students are supported by an Assistant Principal, Administrative Assistant, Counselor, Social Worker, Psychologist, Dean of Students, and Nurse and ideally these connections will stay the same during a students’ four years at East.
 East’s Neighborhood structure offers opportunities for student-to-student and student-to-staff relationships leading to students’ becoming personally involved in and taking responsibility for their own education.
 The result of students’ feeling a part of the school’s academics and activities is increased chances for success both in and out of the classroom.
 A full list of all staff by neighborhood can be found here.

-Students and families were emailed Neighborhood assignments and a Neighborhood Welcome Message on July 16th.
+Class of 2024 Students and families were emailed Neighborhood assignments and a Neighborhood Welcome Message on July 16th, 2020.

 Neighborhood Welcome Messages (July 16, 2020)

 Attend 9th Grade Orientation: This is the number one most important time to prepare yourself for high school!
 Be sure to check out other events as well.